 There is a radio button to choose whether to configure the compiler through the interface (N. in fig 2) or to use a JSON file for the cofiguration (R. in fig 2).

 Since the Solidity version

 Yul files.
 Please read the (solidity documentation about Yul) which contain some code examples.

-You can use the language dropdown ( B. in image below) to switch the language.
+You can use the language dropdown (O. in fig 2) to switch the language.
 This dropdown list is only available for versions greater than or equal to

-The fork selection dropdown list ( C. in image below) allows to compile code against a specific ethereum hard fork.
+The EVM dropdown list (P. in fig 2) allows to compile code against a specific Ethereum hard fork.

-For those writing your own custom solidity compiler, you can import that by clicking the + button (X. in the image) to open a modal where you can input the url of the compiler to be loaded.
+For those writing your own custom solidity compiler, you can import that by clicking the + button (X. in fig 1) to open a modal where you can input the url of the compiler to be loaded.